Nonparametric Multi-shape Modeling with Uncertainty Quantification

+The intuition of our algorithm is "to project the point onto the piece-wise linear approximation to the curve".
 As stated in our algorithm, we enclose the input sample points by replicating the first column to the last column.
 This is crucial in estimating the total arc-length.
 If we do not enclose the input sample points, then we are treating the sample points as being drawn from an open curve.
 As a result, any points located between the observed last and first points in the sample will be mapped to either the first or the last point.
 This results in an error as large as the length of the segment between last and first point.
 In addition, the presented algorithms behave less consistently, due to dependence on the first and last sampled points.
 This error is generally small when we have dense sample points (which is the usual setup in elastic shape analysis), yet when there are finitely many sample points, this enclosing step becomes more crucial.

 We wrap up this section by presenting the algorithm complexity for conversion algorithms.
-Although the complexity is straightforward from construction, we want to point out that these are linear in $n$, the number of sample points. \begin{prop} The complexity of Algorithm \ref{alg:xy_to_arc_param} is $O(N_b\cdot n)$.
-The complexity of Algorithm \ref{alg:arc_to_xy_param} is $O(n)$. \end{prop}
+Although the complexity is straightforward from construction, we point out that these are linear in $n$, the number of sample points. \begin{prop} The complexity of Algorithms \ref{alg:xy_to_arc_param} and \ref{alg:arc_to_xy_param} are $O(N_b\cdot n)$ and $O(n)$, respectively. \end{prop}